IRuizM/OrderBookmarks/README.md

 # OrderBookmarks
 Simple extension to sort browser bookmarks.
+Organizes bookmarks by (Folder - Bookmark) and from (A-Z).
 Designed for Brave Browser, compatible with Chrome.

-Extension which adds an option to order bookmarks by name.

 Usage:

-Press "Shift+Ctrl+S"
+Left-click the extension tooltip in the extension toolbar.
 OR

-Right click on a web page to display contextual menu with option "Order bookmarks".
+Press "Shift+Ctrl+S".